louvrmat000/Portfolio/Trifold.md

 https://www.livescience.com/27692-deforestation.html

 In a healthy forest there are about 60 trees per acre.
 Since we loose 18 million acres per year: 18,000,000 x 60 = 1,080,000,000.
 So we loose 1,080,000,000 or 1.08 billion trees every year.
-If the U.N. estimate that there will be 11.5 billion people:
+If the U.N. estimates that there will be 11.5 billion people:

 www.sbcounty.gov/calmast/sbc/html/healthy_forest.asp

 2,969,765,300,000 - (2,500,000,000 / 2 (breathing rate)) (because I used 9 billion people I will add 2.5 billion) = 2,968,500,000,000

-There are 2,968,500,000,000 or 2.9685 trillion 'useless' (in my point of view) trees left, let's find out how long it takes for them to be eradicated due to deforesation.
+There are 2,968,500,000,000 or 2.9685 trillion 'extra' trees left, let's find out how long it takes for them to be eradicated due to deforesation.

 ### Effect of deforestation, the end of all trees